tdunning/log-synth/README.md

 Underneath this life-style model is a traffic model that has each driver pick a route either on local roads or on a highway.
 Speeds on local roads are lower and more variable than on highways.
-Highways also go nearly directly to the destination while local roads are bound to north-sout or east-west directions.
+Highways also go nearly directly to the destination while local roads are bound to north-south or east-west directions.
 The choice of which kind of segment to pick depends mostly on the distance to the destination.
 Note that there is no pre-defined set of roads, the model just makes it up as segments are chosen.
 This means that there really isn't any sort of congestion modeling happening here, just variable speeds.